raspberrypilearning/recruiting-volunteers/en/step_8.md

 ## What next?

-If you are following the [PathName](https://projects.raspberrypi.org/en/raspberrypi/path-name) path, you can move on to the [ProjectName](https://projects.raspberrypi.org/en/projects/project-name) project.
-In this project, you will make a (add description here).
+If you are following the [Recruitment, onboarding and retention](https://projects.raspberrypi.org/en/raspberrypi/path-name) training path, you can move on to the [Onboarding](https://projects.raspberrypi.org/en/projects/project-name) training.
+In this course, you will learn how to onboard new volunteers successfully and gain insights from other champions around the world.

 --- print-only ---